obsidian-tasks-group/obsidian-tasks/docs/Introduction.md

 You can toggle the task status in any view or query and it will update the source file.

-For changes in each release, please check the [releases page](https://github.com/obsidian-tasks-group/obsidian-tasks/releases).

 ## Screenshots

 - _All screenshots assume the global filter `#task` which is not set by default (see also "Getting Started")._